 York police chief demands bail reform following fatal home invasion

-York police are calling for province-wide bail reforms following several violent crimes, including this deadly home invasion.
+York police are urging province-wide bail reform following a series of violent incidents including this deadly home invasion.

-The teenager was last seen in the Greater Toronto Area (GTA), and authorities are urging him or anyone hiding him to come forward.
+The teen was last spotted in the Greater Toronto Area (GTA), and authorities are encouraging him or anyone hiding him to come forward.

-Fiore confirmed that Farooqi was shot inside his home while his family was present but refrained from providing further details, stating that all information will be disclosed during court proceedings.
+Fiore also confirmed that Farooqi was shot inside his home while his family was present but declined to provide further details, stating that more information will be revealed during court proceedings.

-Political leaders and close friends have previously mentioned he was shot in front of his children.
+Political figures and close friends have previously stated he was shot right in front of his children.

-Naeem Farooqi expressed gratitude toward York police “for their work in identifying and apprehending those responsible for Aleem’s death,” in a statement given to CBC Toronto.
+Naeem Farooqi expressed gratitude towards York police “for their work in identifying and apprehending those responsible for Aleem’s death” in a statement made to CBC Toronto.

 Source link